Carbon pricing mechanism repeal

 Content on the Clean Energy Regulator website will be progressively updated to reflect these changes.
 More information can be found on the carbon pricing mechanism repeal page.

 The information below applies to reporting obligations under the NGER Act 2007 and obligations under the Clean Energy Act 2011 for the 2012-13 and 2013-14 financial years, including the obligation to report by 31 October 2014 and to acquire and surrender sufficient units by the final surrender deadline of 2 February 2015 or pay a unit shortfall charge.

-An Obligation Transfer Number (OTN) is used to transfer carbon price liability for the potential greenhouse gas emissions embodied (embodied emissions) in an amount of natural gas, supplied from a gaseous fuel supplier to the recipient of that gas.
+An Obligation Transfer Number (OTN) is used to transfer carbon price liability for the potential greenhouse gas emissions embodied (embodied emissions) in an amount of natural gas, liquefied petroleum gas (LPG) or liquefied natural gas (LNG) supplied from a gaseous fuel supplier to the recipient of that gas.

-If you are responsible for a 'large gas consuming facility' you are liable as a direct emitter for the emissions resulting from the combustion of the natural gas supplied to the facility.
-A facility becomes a 'large gas consuming facility' the second year after it has emissions from natural gas combustion of 25 000 tonnes or more CO2-e (in any financial year after 1 July 2010).
-It is mandatory for the recipient of the natural gas supplied for use at a large gas consuming facility to quote an OTN and mandatory for suppliers of natural gas to accept the quotation.
-The recipient of the natural gas may not necessarily be the operator of the large gas consuming facility.
+If you are responsible for a large gas consuming facility or a large LPG or LNG consuming facility, you are liable as a direct emitter for the emissions resulting from the combustion of the natural gas, LPG or LNG supplied to the facility.
+A facility becomes a 'large gas consuming facility' the second year after it has emissions from natural gas combustion of 25 000 tonnes or more CO2-e in any financial year after 1 July 2010.
+A facility becomes a 'large LPG or LNG consuming facility' the second year after it has emissions from the combustion of both LPG or LNG of 25 000 tonnes or more CO2-e in any financial year after 1 July 2011.

 The OTN Register page lists:

-- Gaseous fuel suppliers that have requested to be entered on the list of gaseous fuel suppliers.
+- gaseous fuel suppliers that have requested to be entered on the list of gaseous fuel suppliers.